AdaCore/training_material/courses/gnat_project_facility/labs/010_overview.lab.rst

    * Clean the project with gprclean

       * Use :command:`-P` argument on the command line to specify project file
-      * Note that the :filename:`fibonacci` executable remains
+      * Note that the :filename:`main` executable remains

    * Change project file so that it specifies the main program